OBarronCS/seabox/README.md

     Setup passwordless sudo access for user in container.
     Note the security implications - this means software running in the container has passwordless access to root.
-    WARNING: Root in the container can modify the host system.
+    WARNING: Root in the container is root on the host.
 Enabling this means passwordless escalation to root on the host for programs in the container.
     Implies --no-password.
     Defaults to false.